marketplacer/PercentageMargin/README.md

 ## Setup

-There are three ways you can add Dodo to your project.
+There are three ways you can add PercentageMargin to your project.

 **Add source (iOS 7+)**